adamransom/overwatch/README.md

 # Overwatch

 A simple application which allows YouTube videos be watched out of the browser.
-Combined with a future Chrome/Firefox plugin, you'll be able to popout videos directly from YouTube.
+Combined with the [Chrome extension](https://chrome.google.com/webstore/detail/overwatch/gbjbjllnbjcefoocealghpcjjjbdpbif), you're able to popout videos directly from YouTube.

-## Features
+## Features (v0.1)

 - Runs quietly in the menu bar, waiting until you need to watch
-- Accepts all forms of YouTube URLs
+- Currently works with YouTube videos, with more services coming
-- Can open URL directly from the clipboard
+- Opens videos using the Chrome extension or from URLs on the clipboard
 - Handles multiple videos at once and remembers the layout

-## TODO
+- Video opacity can be set (optionally becoming opaque on hover)

-- [x] ~~Add parsing of many types of YouTube URLs~~
+- Hold `Option` whilst hovering the video allows clicking on things directly below the video

-- [ ] Resizing videos doesn't work yet
+## Coming soon...

-- [x] ~~Only show "Close" button when hovering over videos~~
+- [ ] More video services
-- [x] ~~Make videos always on top~~
+- [ ] Support for YouTube playlist URLs
-- [ ] Allow videos to be made transparent (optionally becoming more opaque when hovering over)
+- [ ] Full-screen support
-- [ ] Much more, but it's late now and this is enough to be getting on with...
+- [ ] Support for `time` parameter